I am doing hot work (welding, cutting or roofing) on/in a commercial building. Are there any special permits required?

 You can come to the rear entrance of the Public Safety Building to complete and submit an application for a solicitor’s permit.

-You can go to the Pennsylvania State Police Website.
+Pennsylvania State Police Website.
 Click on Megan’s Law Website under the heading of PSP Services.
 Those who are required to register as a sexual offender, must do so through the Pennsylvania State Police.

 You can come to the rear entrance of the Public Safety Building to complete and submit a vacation card.
 This card should include an emergency person / phone number to contact in the event of an issue at your residence while you are away.